 - the epistemology of sound, hearing, and music during the later Middle Ages and from ca. 1800 to the present

-Dr. Ulrike Hascher-Burger is musicologist and medievalist.
+Dr. Ulrike Hascher-Burger was a musicologist and medievalist.
 She studied at the universities of Tübingen and Basel:

 - manuscript studies